Ultrametric spaces of branches on arborescent singularities: Valuative considerations

 Combining it with formulae (\ref{eq:ordexpr}) and (\ref{eq:intform}), as well as Proposition \ref{prop:intexcep}, it becomes: $\mathrm{ord}_{u}^L(h) > \mathrm{int}_{A}^L(h).$ But this contradicts the hypothesis $\mathrm{ord}_{u}^L \leq_{val} \mathrm{int}_{A}^L$. \end{proof}

 By combining Theorem \ref{thm:ordsemival} with Theorem \ref{thm:topint}, we get:

-\begin{corollary} Let $S$ be an arborescent singularity and $C$ a reduced divisor on it, with branches $(C_j)_{j \in J}$.
-Let $L$ be a branch distinct from all the $C_j$.
-Consider any embedded resolution $\pi$ of $C$ and the components $(E_u)_{u \in \cV}$ of its exceptional divisor.
+\begin{corollary} Let $S$ be an arborescent singularity and $\cF$ a finite set of branches on it.
+Let $L$ be a branch not belonging to $\cF$.
+Consider any embedded resolution $\pi$ of the sum $D$ of $L$ with the elements of $\cF$.
+Let $(E_u)_{u \in \cV}$ be the components of the exceptional divisor of $\pi$.
 Then the partial order $\preceq_{val}$ is arborescent in restriction to the set:

-and the associated extended rooted tree (in the sense of Definition \ref{def:rt}) is isomorphic with the dual tree of the total transform of $C+L$ by $\pi$, rooted at the strict transform of $L$. \end{corollary}
+and the associated extended rooted tree (in the sense of Definition \ref{def:rt}) is isomorphic with the convex hull of $\{ L \} \cup \cF$ in the dual tree of the total transform of $D$ by $\pi$, rooted at the strict transform of $L$. \end{corollary}

 \begin{remark} Till now we worked with fixed embedded resolutions of the various reduced divisors considered on $S$.
 But, given a fixed divisor, one could consider the projective system of all its resolutions.
 One gets an associated direct system of embeddings of the dual graphs of total transforms.
 The associated ultrametric spaces are instead the same.
-One could then look at the set of all reduced divisors on $S$, directed by inclusion.
+Consider the set of all reduced divisors on $S$, directed by inclusion.
 One gets an associated direct system of isometric embeddings of ultrametric spaces, therefore of isometric embeddings of associated trees.
 One could prove then an analog of Jonsson's \cite[Theorem 7.9]{J 15} (which concerns only \emph{smooth} germs $S$), which presents a valuative tree associated to the singularity $S$ (that is, a quotient of a Berkovich space) as a projective limit of dual trees.
 We prefer not to do this here, in order to restrict to phenomena visible on fixed resolutions of $S$ and which may be described by elementary combinatorial means, without any appeal to Berkovich geometry. \end{remark}

-\begin{remark} After having seen a previous version of this paper, Ruggiero sent us the preliminary version \cite{GR 16} of a paper he writes with Gignac.
+\begin{remark} After having seen a previous version of this paper, Ruggiero sent us the preliminary version \cite{GR 17} of the paper he writes with Gignac.
 In that paper they extend to the spaces $\overline{\mathrm{Val}}(S)$ of semivaluations of normal surface singularities $S$, part of the theory described in \cite{FJ 04} and \cite{J 15}.
-They also introduce an \emph{angular distance} on a subspace of \emph{normalized} semivaluations with finite skewness.
-Their definition is similar to Definition \ref{def:distprod}, but with their conventions, two distinct intersection semivaluations are always at infinite distance. \end{remark}
+This started our collaboration with Ruggiero leading to the sequel \cite{GGPR 17} of the present paper. \end{remark}